A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Apex Trader Funding caps funded accounts at 6 payouts before requiring a transition to a live account.
 Topstep has no maximum payout count.

-Overall, Topstep scores higher (72 vs 66) on our trader-friendliness index.
-Key advantages: lower starting cost, faster path to funded, fewer trading restrictions.
+Overall, Topstep scores higher (69 vs 61) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded, fewer trading restrictions.
+That said, Apex Trader Funding wins on better profit split.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.